brimdata/zed/cmd/zed/README.md

 # `zed`

-`zed` is a command-line tool to manage, search, query, and transform data in individual files or, with `zed lake ...`, data in a Zed lake.
+`zed` is a command-line tool to manage, search, query, and transform data in Zed lakes and files.

 ## Under construction